-Hi, friends!
-It’s been quiet around here because last week I went to Cape Cod with my NYC friends (we had a group of 20!).
+Last week, I went to Cape Cod with my NYC friends (we had a group of 20!).
 I grabbed a train up to New York from DC last Thursday afternoon.
-When I arrived to Penn Station, I grabbed Shake Shack for me and Emma, and then we headed over to Grand Central Station to catch a train out to Stamford, Connecticut for the night.
+When I arrived to Penn Station, I grabbed Shake Shack for me and my friend, Emma, and then we headed over to Grand Central Station to catch a train out to Stamford, Connecticut for the night.

 On Friday, we woke up before the sun at 4am so we could beat Cape traffic, and I am so glad we did—we hit no traffic.
 After a country-music-filled drive, we arrived to the house we were staying at in Wellfleet, Massachusetts around 9am.
 Prior to the trip, I did some research on the Cape and the one thing that surprised me was how large it is and how many towns there are!
 Wellfleet is halfway between the “tip” and the “elbow” of the Cape, and definitely won me over as a fan.
 The beaches are beautiful, the people were so laid back and nice, and all the houses and restaurants were so cute.